meldurson/AllTameable/README.md

 Version 1.3.8
 * Fixed baby creatures despawning on relog
-* Bosslike creatures whos attacks spawn other creatures, when tamed, now spawn tamed creatures
+* Bosslike creatures who's attacks spawn other creatures, when tamed, now spawn tamed creatures
 * Fixed error on joining a server from duplicate SpeedTamePotion
 * Default Tamelist now includes all Bosses, Minibosses and Gjall
 * Added a max level for mutation